 Character Types in a Story

-So, let’s break down character types in further detail!
+Now, let’s break down types of characters in a different way.

 Types of Story Characters